compound-finance/comet/docs/README.md

 Compound Comet borrowers need to consider the *borrow collateral factors* and the *liquidation collateral factors* in order to keep their account healthy and avoid liquidation.

 The liquidation collateral factors are strictly greater than the borrow collateral factors.
 If a borrower violates the liquidation collateral factor requirements, their account is subject to liquidation.
-Examples of instances where this occurs are described in the Liquidation section.
+Examples of instances where this occurs are described below.

 Collateral factors are stored as integers that represent decimal values scaled up by `10 ^ 18` in the Comet smart contract.
 For example, a value of `950000000000000000` represents a 95% collateral factor.
+Borrow and liquidation collateral factors can be fetched using the *[Get Asset Info](#get-asset-info)* function.

 An account is subject to liquidation if its borrowed amount exceeds the limits set by the liquidation collateral factors.
 The three instances where this can occur are when borrower interest owed accrues beyond the limit, when the USD value of the collateral drops below supporting the open borrow, or when the USD value of the borrowed asset increases too much.
 If an underwater account violates the borrow collateral factors, but does not violate the liquidation collateral factors, it is not yet subject to liquidation.